GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

 1. Make sure that [billing is enabled](https://support.google.com/cloud/answer/6293499#enable-billing) for your Google Cloud project.

-When you finish this tutorial, you can avoid continued billing by deleting the resources you created, as described in the "Cleaning up" section at the end of this document.
+When you finish this tutorial, you can avoid continued billing by deleting the resources that you created, as described in the "Cleaning up" section at the end of this document.

-## Overview of migration using Ora2pg

-[Ora2pg](http://ora2pg.darold.net/) is an open source tool used to migrate an Oracle database to a PostgreSQL database.
-The tool scans and extracts the database schema and data and then generates PostgreSQL-compatible SQL scripts that you can use to populate the database.

-High-level overview of the migration procedure using Ora2pg:

-1. Install Ora2pg and initialize migration project.
-2. Set up source and target database connectivity.
-3. Configure Ora2pg migration parameters.
-4. Generate database migration report.
-5. Export database schema from Oracle database.
-6. Import database schema into Cloud SQL for PostgreSQL.
-7. Perform data migration.
-8. Import indexes, constraints, foreign keys, and triggers into Cloud SQL for PostgreSQL.
-9. Verify data integrity after the migration.

-This tutorial focuses on the schema migration aspects of an Oracle to Cloud SQL for PostgreSQL migration project using Ora2pg.
-Though Ora2pg supports exporting data from Oracle database and importing them into Cloud SQL for PostgreSQL, it is an offline migration in which the database has to be taken out of service during the whole data migration process.
-It is common to use data migration tools that support real-time replication, such as Striim or Oracle GoldenGate for migrations that require minimal downtime.

-## Install Ora2pg and initialize migration project
+## Install Ora2pg and initialize the migration project

 Ora2pg uses Oracle client libraries to connect to the source Oracle database to perform scans and exports.
-Though it is possible to install and use Ora2pg on the same machine as the source Oracle database, it is recommended to use a dedicated machine for Ora2pg installation and runtime to prevent potential interruptions to the source database.
+Though it is possible to install and use Ora2pg on the same machine as the source Oracle database, we recommend that you use a dedicated machine for Ora2pg installation and runtime to prevent potential interruptions to the source database.

 This section shows an example of creating a [Compute Engine instance](https://cloud.google.com/compute/docs/instances/create-start-instance#publicimage) and